preethamak/WEB3/README.md

 🚀 Features
-->Seamless Campaign Management: Create and manage crowdfunding campaigns effortlessly.\n ->Blockchain Transparency: Every transaction is secure and visible on the blockchain.\n ->Decentralized Control: No middlemen, lower fees, and full user control.\n ->User-Friendly Interface: Built with React for a smooth user experience.\n
+->Seamless Campaign Management: Create and manage crowdfunding campaigns effortlessly.\n ->Blockchain Transparency: Every transaction is secure and visible on the blockchain."\n" ->Decentralized Control: No middlemen, lower fees, and full user control.\n ->User-Friendly Interface: Built with React for a smooth user experience.\n